Great Koala National Park: Outcomes

 In addition to koalas, the areas slated for protection includes ancient Gondwana Rainforests, eucalyptus trees, greater gliders and glossy black cockatoos.

 It is estimated that about 12,000 koalas and 36,000 greater gliders will be protected when this area comes under conservation measures.
 Aboriginal rangers will be employed throughout the national park to protect cultural heritage.
+The government expects that the new park will generate an extra $163 million for the state's economy through tourism revenue.

 Reactions

 Criticism was levied at the government as they had committed to the idea yet continued to allow logging in the area that would be used for the national park between the time of the Labor Party's election to government and the announcement of the proposed boundaries.
 A conservation group estimates that about 10,000 hectares of forest had been cut down during the time between the government was elected and announcement of the proposed boundaries.

 Former secretary of the federal department of the treasury and current chair of the Australian Climate and Biodiversity Foundation Ken Henry stated that he thinks the timber industry is unsustainable, praising the jobs that this reserve creates and saying the plan to construct this plan is "credible".

-Victoria Jack of the Wilderness Society said that "conservation wins don't get much bigger than this".

-The timber industry has vehemently criticised the proposal while environmental groups have praised the idea.

-Minns has cited koalas nearing extinction as a reason to invest in this project.
-The government expects this new park will generate an extra $163 million for the state's economy through tourism revenue.

-Some opposition MPs had reservations but supported the idea in principle, while National Party leader Dugald Saunders outright rejected the proposal for its effects on the logging industry.
+The timber industry has vehemently criticised the proposal, and the Australian Workers' Union has been entirely opposed to the proposal in all of its iterations.
+Some opposition MPs had reservations but supported the idea in principle, while former National Party leader Dugald Saunders outright rejected the proposal for its effects on the logging industry.

-The Australian Workers' Union (AWU) has been entirely opposed to the proposal in all its iterations.
+The new carbon credits scheme caused division within the Australian Greens.
+While leader Larissa Waters supported the proposal, Legislative Council member Sue Higginson described the usage of carbon credits as "deeply offensive".
+Later, three Greens senators crossed the floor and supported a motion in the federal Senate to disallow the scheme.
+The disallowance motion was voted down by 34–27 when seven Greens senators, along with the Labor Party, independent senators David Pocock and Lidia Thorpe, Jacqui Lambie and Liberal senator Andrew McLachlan voted against the proposal.
+Greens co-founder Bob Brown expressed his support for the dissenters, stating that if he was "in the Senate, [he] would have made the same decision".